D. Michael Lindsay

-D. Michael Lindsay is assistant professor of sociology at Rice University where he is also the faculty associate of Leadership Rice and assistant director of the Center on Race, Religion and Urban Life at Rice University.
+Previously, D. Michael Lindsay was assistant professor of sociology at Rice University where he was also the faculty associate of Leadership Rice and assistant director of the Center on Race, Religion and Urban Life at Rice University.
 In addition, he is a Rice Scholar at the James A. Baker III Institute for Public Policy.

 Lindsay’s work focuses on leadership, religion, and culture.
 In 2003 he initiated the PLATINUM Study, a large-scale examination of Public Leaders in America Today and the Inquiry into their Networks, Upbringing, and Motivations.